stevedonovan/gentle-intro/modules.md

 ```
 The main file of this project has already been created - it's 'main.rs' in the 'src'
 directory.
 It starts out just as a 'hello world' app, so let's edit it to be a proper test program.

-note the very useful 'raw' string literal - otherwise we would need to escape those double quotes
+Mote the very useful 'raw' string literal - otherwise we would need to escape those double quotes
-and end up being ugly:
+and end up with ugliness:

 ```rust
 // test-json/src/main.rs